Our latest Gaudí adventure took us to the splendid Passeig de Gràcia, eine wahre Prachtstrasse, a simply magnificent boulevard.

 The fold-away doors had to be curved and wavy also, quite tricky carpentry!

-The central ceiling fixture in the main room was also impressive in a Jules Verne sort of a way.
-An oversized whimsical statement within the nautilus ceiling.
+The central ceiling fixture in the main room was also impressive in a style à Jules Verne.
+An oversized and extra-whimsical statement within the already remarkable nautilus ceiling.

 I was most impressed with the mechanics of ventilation Gaudí installed in Casa Batlló.
 First of all, he enlarged the main air- or light shaft in the center of the original building to almost courtyard dimensions, thus allowing all hallways and rooms without access to either the front or back of the building to regulate airflow and ventilation according to individual need.
-In addition to ventilation slits, almost all windows and some doors [* see the brass hinges on the inside of the front door] have side panels which open.
+In addition to ventilation slits, almost all windows and some doors like the door to the foyer, for example, have side panels that open.

 We encountered so much woodwork, gorgeous woodwork throughout the house.
 I wonder if today’s artisans can still produce such quality?